tubleronchik/kuka_controller/README.md

 ```bash
 echo "ON" | ./robonomics io write launch -r <KUKA_ADDRESS> -s <WORK_KEY>
 ```
-Where <KUKA_ADDRESS> and <WORK_KEY> are address and key from your accounts
+Where <KUKA_ADDRESS> and <WORK_KEY> are address and key from your accounts:

 ![transaction](https://github.com/LoSk-p/media/blob/master/7.png)

 In the window with kuka_control package you will see:

 ![done](https://github.com/LoSk-p/media/blob/master/8.png)

-Then go Developer/Chain state on the Robonomics portal, select datalog in query and add KUKA datalog with button '+'
+Then go Developer/Chain state on the Robonomics portal, select datalog in query and add KUKA datalog with button '+':

 ![datalog](https://github.com/LoSk-p/media/blob/master/9.png)

 Now you can find Kuka's telemetry using this hash in IPFS Companion:

 ![ipfs](https://github.com/LoSk-p/media/blob/master/10.png)

 ![telemetry](https://github.com/LoSk-p/media/blob/master/11.png)